 Use this easter baskets pattern to make your own diy Easter baskets with pretty bunnies and flowers.
-An easy and quick, but super cute sewing project!
-Find out more about this little crafty project – and a special pattern bundle available now!
+An easy and quick, and super cute sewing project!
+Find out more about this little crafty project - and a special pattern bundle available now!

-I think I’m obsessed with easy sewing projects.
-Tell me I’m not the only one!
+I think I'm obsessed with easy sewing projects.
+Tell me I'm not the only one!
 I've been enjoying easy sewing projects and making easy diy gifts since Christmas and I enjoy the creative flow so much I think I could go on like this forever.
-This time, it’s all about pretty bunnies and flowers.
+This time, it's all about pretty bunnies and flowers.
 Hello, early spring!

 Go check them out - 3 patterns, half the price.
 NO coupon needed.

 Diy Easter Baskets